-We easily forced a few high priority scenarios to appear by using Hexawise's "Requirements" feature:
+We easily forced a few high priority scenarios to appear by using Hexawise's "Forced Interactions" feature:

 You'll notice from the screen shots of 2-way tests and 3-way tests shown above that some of the Values in both sets of tests are bolded.
 Those bolded Values are the Values we "forced" Hexawise to include by using this feature.

-Auto-scripting allows us to almost instantly convert tables of optimized test conditions (shown above on the "Create Tests" tab screen shots) into detailed test scripts (shown below in the screen shot of an Excel file)
+Auto-scripting allows us to almost instantly convert tables of optimized test conditions (shown above on the "Scenarios" tab screen shots) into detailed test scripts (shown below in the screen shot of an Excel file)

 The Auto-scripting feature saves testers a lot of time by partially automating the process of documenting detailed, stepped-out test scripts.